oar-team/oar/docs/documentation/OAR-DOCUMENTATION-API-USER.rst

 :input:
   A [hostname] or [network_address] entry is mandatory

-  *structure*: hash describing the resource to be created
+  *structure*: A hash describing the resource to be created.
+An array of hashes may be given for creating a set of new resources.
+The result of a /resources/generate query may be directly posted to /resources.

   *fields*:
      - **hostname** alias **network_address** (*string*): the network address given to the resource